Grants and fellowships

 The application, selection, and disbursement processes for the travel grants are managed annually by the AcPS Executive Committee, with oversight and implementation handled through the Finance Subcommittee.

-Deadline for applying: To be confirmed
+Deadline for applying: 1 August 2026

 More information

-FIP Community Pharmacy Section (CPS)
+FIP Community Pharmacy Section (CPS) (application deadline closed)

 The Community Pharmacy Section, in collaboration with the FIP Foundation, is pleased to announce the Early Career Leadership Development Scholarship.